DaveeHorvath/fdf_/README.md

 ## Description

-This is a school project that made me learn the most this far, it is a passion project of some sorts.
+This is a school project that made me learn the most this far.
+This is an ismetric renderer, which creates a wireframe representation of the given heightvalues in a file.
 It combines the beauty of math and the simplicity of a wireframe.
 The project uses the MLX42 library, which is an OpenGL based library used for developing simple grapics projects.

 ## Getting Started